Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Numerical simulations

 \subsection{Stiff fluid}

 An analytic model can be useful as a benchmark solution for testing the ability of a numerical code to recover certain behaviour under appropriate conditions.
 Here we use the exact analytic solution presented in the previous section as a benchmark test for \textit{aztekas}.
-Specifically, we will consider the values of $\mathcal{R}=10M$ for the radius of the injection sphere and $\mathcal{S}=6M$ for the stagnation point.
+Specifically, we will consider the values of $\mathcal{R}=10M$ for the radius of the injection sphere and $V_0 = 0.16$ for the magnitude of the three-velocity at the equator of the injection sphere.

 For this test we take as radial boundaries $\mathcal{R}_\text{acc}=M$ and $\mathcal{R}=10M$ and use three different resolutions (grid points) 100$\times$100, 200$\times$200, and 300$\times$300 for the radial and polar ranges.
 We adopt the approximation of an ultrarelativistic gas with a stiff equation of state as described in Section~\ref{s2}.
-At the injection sphere we impose the analytic value for the density as given in \eq{e2.26} and the velocity components corresponding to the transformation from Schwarzschild coordinates to Kerr-Schild coordinates.\footnote{The transformation between Schwarzschild ($t$, $r$, $\theta$, $\phi$) and Kerr-Schild coordinates ($T$, $r$, $\theta$, $\phi$) is given by while the spatial components remain unchanged.
-The radial and polar components of the four-velocity in Kerr-Schild coordinates are then given by \eqs{e2.15} and \eqref{e2.16}, whereas the time component is now given by }
+At the injection sphere we impose the analytic value for the density as given in \eq{e2.36} and the velocity components corresponding to the transformation from Schwarzschild coordinates to Kerr-Schild coordinates.\footnote{The transformation between Schwarzschild ($t$, $r$, $\theta$, $\phi$) and Kerr-Schild coordinates ($T$, $r$, $\theta$, $\phi$) is given by while the spatial components remain unchanged.
+The radial and polar components of the four-velocity in Kerr-Schild coordinates are then given by \eqs{e2.18} and \eqref{e2.19}, whereas the time component is now given by }

 We let the simulations run until a steady-state condition is reached.
 This is monitored by calculating the mass accretion rate $\dot{M}$ across $\mathcal{R}_\text{acc}$.
-In Figure~\ref{f5} we show the time evolution of the numerically calculated $\dot{M}$ as compared to the analytically expected value of $\dot{M}_\mathrm{M} = 16\pi M^2\rho_0$ for the three adopted resolutions.
-As can be seen from this figure, the value of $\dot{M}$ rapidly stabilises to a constant value that agrees with $\dot{M}_\mathrm{M}$ to within $0.001\%$ for the largest resolution considered.
+In Figure~\ref{f6} we show the time evolution of the numerically calculated $\dot{M}$ as compared to the analytically expected value of $\dot{M}_\mathrm{M} = 16\pi M^2\alpha_0\rho_0\Gamma_0$ for the three adopted resolutions.
+As can be seen from this figure, the value of $\dot{M}$ rapidly stabilizes to a constant value that agrees with $\dot{M}_\mathrm{M}$ to within $0.001\%$ for the largest resolution considered.

-In Figure~\ref{f6} we show the density and velocity fields of the \textit{aztekas} simulation at $t=650M$.
+In Figure~\ref{f7} we show the density and velocity fields of the \textit{aztekas} simulation at $t=650M$.
 The stagnation point in the numerical simulation is located at $\mathcal{S} = 6.0175 M$, which is consistent with the analytically exact value of $\mathcal{S} = 6M$, taking into account the radial grid size of $\Delta r = 0.045 M$.